Karim Rashid

 Karim Rashid (born 1960) is an Egyptian-born and Canadian-raised American industrial designer.
 His designs encompass a wide range of products, including luxury goods, furniture, lighting, surface design, brand identity, and packaging.
-According to Time magazine, Rashid was described by the Toronto Star as "one of the world's most famous industrial designers" and the "Prince of Plastic" by Time.
-He is primarily located in New York City.
+Rashid was described by the Toronto Star as "one of the world's most famous industrial designers" and as the "Prince of Plastic" by Time magazine.
+He is based in New York City.

 Early life and education

 Karim Rashid was born in 1960 in Cairo, Egypt, to an English mother and an Egyptian father who was an abstract artist.
 Rashid is the brother of the architect Hani Rashid of Asymptote.
 His sister, Soraya Rashid, is a painter and musician.
 He was born with the umbilical cord wrapped around his neck and experienced developmental delays, being unable to speak until the age of four.
 The family emigrated to Mississauga, Ontario, Canada, when Karim was five years old.

 He attended Woodlands Secondary School in Mississauga, Ontario, where he sewed himself a pink satin suit for his graduation.
 He received a Bachelor of Industrial Design in 1982 from Carleton University in Ottawa, Ontario, Canada.
 He pursued graduate design studies in Naples, Italy, under Ettore Sottsass and then moved to Milan for a year, working at the Rodolfo Bonetto Studio.